Old Republic International (ORI)

 AI Analysis | Feedback

-- Title Insurance: Protects real estate owners and lenders against financial loss resulting from defects in title to real property.
+- Title Insurance Policies: Insurance that protects real estate purchasers, investors, and lenders against financial loss due to defects in property title.

 AI Analysis | Feedback